georgekutty90/Flowingly-Test-API/README.md

 Highlights
 - The app is built using .NET 8 Web API (`.NET 8`).
 - Global exception handling is implemented using the `ExceptionMiddleware` (registered in `Program.cs`).
-- Authorization is enforced via an authorization middleware — all API calls must include an `ApplicationKey` header.
+- Authorization is enforced via an authorization middleware â€” all API calls must include an `ApplicationKey` header.
 - `Constants.cs` stores error messages and other constant values used across the project.
 - Swagger is configured so you can explore and run the API endpoints via the Swagger UI.
 - Unit tests are implemented using the xUnit framework.